Last Updated on36 minutes to read

 So we decided to reach out and see how others have handled their local marketing, and which marketing channels have proven to be most effective in attracting new customers.

-To gather tips on local business marketing, we published a survey with 4 short-form and 2 long-form questions.
+To gather local business marketing tips, we published a survey with 4 short-form and 2 long-form questions.
 50 marketers shared their insights, successes, and regrets related to marketing locally.
 We’ll cover their detailed responses later in the article.
 But first, let’s take a look at the surprising statistics we gathered.

-Create a Google My Business page, and claim local listings with Maps, for better search results!
+Create a Google My Business page for better search results

 When we asked marketers whether every local business should have a Google My Business page, the results were overwhelming.
 A whopping 98% of marketers answered “yes!”
 Google My Business helps your local business by connecting with Maps to display your location.